 But we’re here to abolish those curly hair stigmas.
 Remember when your mum told you to eat your crusts to get curls?
 Mum always knows best.
 Plus, curls get the girls, it’s a fact.
 Luscious, thick, full hair is innately attractive to a woman because a) it means you’re not going bald any time soon and b) your children are likely to inherit the same attractive hairline.

-Naturally curly hair can pose a few challenges, but it also has the advantage of looking fuller and standing out from the omnipresent crowds of straight-haired, side-parted clones.
+Naturally curly hair can pose a few challenges, but haircuts for curly hair also have the advantage of looking fuller and standing out from the omnipresent crowds of straight-haired, side-parted clones.
 We say it’s time to embrace your mane’s twists and turns, with these men’s curly hairstyles.

 Men’s Curly Hairstyles: Tips & Tricks